frovai/docker-training-dotnet/README.md

 ## **Dockerfile**

 Dockerfile is a file that you need to create, to design your docker image.

 Dockerfile is structured in Layers, so each line on your Dockerfile file is a different layer.
-All the layers are refered to Image and are read-only excepted the last one that refers to the Container and it's Read-Write.
+All the layers are refered to Image and are Read-Only excepted the last one that refers to the Container and it's Read-Write.

 ![DockerFile Structure](.images/Dockerfile-Structure.webp)

 ## **Docker-compose**

 Docker-compose is another feature of Docker to simply document and create your Docker environment without having to decorate docker commands, you create your docker environments in a more performatic way as well.

+## **Hands-on**

 **Create an image web-docker**